xapple/crest4/README.md

 We also recommend that you use `-num_threads` to enable multi-threading and speed up the alignments.

-## Results

-The results produced are as follows:

 ## More information

 ### Classification databases

-The SilvaMod database was derived by manual curation of the [SILVA NR SSU Ref v.128](https://www.arb-silva.de/documentation/release-128/).
+The `silvamod128` database was derived by manual curation of the [SILVA NR SSU Ref v.128](https://www.arb-silva.de/documentation/release-128/).
 It supports SSU sequences from bacteria and archaea (16S) as well as eukaryotes (18S), with a high level of manual curation and defined environmental clades.
 Release supported: Silva NR SSU Ref v128.
 The database was last released in: September 2016.

 The [Greengenes](http://greengenes.secondgenome.com) database is an alternative reference for classification of prokaryotic 16S, curated and maintained by The Greengenes Database Consortium.
-The database was last released in: May 2013
+The database was last released in: May 2013.

 ### Classification algorithm

-The classification is carried out based on a subset of the best matching alignments using the [Lowest Common Ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor) (LCA) strategy.
+The classification is carried out based on a subset of the best matching alignments using the [Lowest Common Ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor) strategy.
 Briefly, the subset includes sequences that score within x% of the "bit-score" of the best alignment, providing the best score is above a minimum value.
-Default values are `155` for the minimum bit-score and `2%` for the LCA range.
-Based on cross-validation testing using the non-redundant SilvaMod database, this results in relatively few false positives for most datasets.
-However, the LCA range can be turned up to about `10%`, to increase accuracy with short reads and for datasets with many novel sequences.
+Default values are `155` for the minimum bit-score and `2%` for the score drop threshold.
+Based on cross-validation testing using the non-redundant Silvamod128 database, this results in relatively few false positives for most datasets.
+However, the score drop range can be turned up to about `10%`, to increase accuracy with short reads and for datasets with many novel sequences.

-In addition to LCA classification, a minimum similarity filter is used, based on a set of taxon-specific requirements, by default depending on their taxonomic rank.
+In addition to the lowest common ancestor classification, a minimum similarity filter is used, based on a set of taxon-specific requirements, by default depending on their taxonomic rank.
 By default, a sequence must be aligned with at least 99% nucleotide similarity to the best reference sequence in order to be classified to the species rank.
 For the genus, family, order, class and phylum ranks the respective default cut-offs are 97%, 95%, 90%, 85% and 80%.
 These cutoffs can be changed manually by editing the `.map` file of the respective reference database.
 This filter ensures that classification is made to the taxon of the lowest allowed rank, effectively re-assigning sequences to parent taxa until allowed.

 When using amplicon sequences, we strongly recommend preparing the sequences by performing a noise reduction step as well as applying chimera removal.
 This can be achieved with various third party software: vsearch, UPARSE, DADA2, SWARM, etc.